 - Reassure the patient constantly.
 Sympathize and understand the fear and vulnerability associated with the transition.
 Have serious, compassionate talks with him or her, and realize the first time may not work.
 It could take a few months before the senior feels more comfortable with the situation.

 Experienced senior care agencies such as JFS Care know how to handle situations like this, and can not only help with finding a perfectly matched caregiver but can offer helpful advice to overcome objections to a home helper as well.
-Contact us to find out more about how we provide professional home health Los Angeles families prefer the most.
+Contact us to find out more about our compassionate caregivers in Los Angeles, CA and the surrounding areas, and let us help provide your family with peace of mind.
 To learn more about all of the other areas we serve in California, please visit our service area page.